Free Online Beginner Guitar Course

 Part 3: Your First Chords:

-Once you have worked on the above lesson recommendation for a week, I would recommend adding the C and G chords followed by the D Chord.
+Once you have worked on the above lesson recommendation for one week (Spider Exercise + Em and D 6/9 Chords), I would recommend adding the C and G chords followed by the D Chord.
 The key is to practice changing between chords as quickly as possible so that you can start using them in a song.
-I use these simplified versions to start with because they are much easier for people to use and will get you playing songs much faster.
-I recommend working up to a speed of 100bpm for chord changes.
+I use these simplified chord versions to start with because they are much easier for people to use and will get you playing songs much faster.
+I recommend working up to a speed of 80-100bpm for chord changes.

 Beginner Chords Em and D6/9